 Our effective quarterly tax rate is estimated based upon the effective tax to be applicable to the full fiscal year.
 A deferred tax asset of \$600,000 was recorded as of December 31, 2008, based upon management's assessment at that time that the benefit was more likely than not, to be realized in future periods.
-At June 30, 2009, the company has provided a valuation allowance against the entire deferred tax asset due to management's current assessment that the benefit is no longer more likely than not to be realized.
+During 2009 the Company recorded a full valuation allowance against the deferred tax asset due to management's current assessment that the asset is no longer more likely than not to be realized.